About the Akeley Regional Community Center

 In the winter of 2002, the Walker-Hackensack-Akeley School District requested bids for the purchase of the old Akeley school building.
 In February 2023, Pastor Chris Conger was awarded the bid for his unheard-of bid of $3.
 There were other bids but they were to demolish the building or to make apartments or other things that would not have preserved the building as it was.
 The school board determined that it was most important to maintain the building as a community center as Mr. Conger proposed.

 On August 31, 2006, Mr. Conger signed over the ARCC to a 6-8 member board.
-The current board consists of Chairman - Kenny Holm, Treasurer - Mary Paskvan, Vice-Chair - Lori Muller, Secretary - LoAnn Cox, and members at large, Ted Geise, and Wayne Leander.
+The current board consists of Chairman - Wayne Lenander, Treasurer - Mary Paskvan, Vice-Chair - Ted Giese, Secretary - LoAnn Cox, and member at large, Andy Johnston

 The ARCC is a faith-based 501c3 non-profit organization not affiliated with any denomination or church.
 The building houses the ARCC Thrift Store sells gently used clothing, furniture, and miscellaneous items, and has the largest used book store in the area.
 Along with a public library, public meeting rooms and the gymnasium are available to rent or use.
 There are also miscellaneous spaces that are available for public use.